hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Julia/README.md

 You will also need Anaconda which can be downloaded [here](https://www.anaconda.com/products/distribution).

-Now, we are able to run Julia in a Jupyter notebook.
-The `f.ipynb` file contains the simple function and the rest of the tutorial.
+Now, we are able to run Julia in a our [f.ipynb](f.ipynb) Jupyter notebook, where we will continue the tutorial.